DanielD45/Teleios/README.md

 - non-admins can now use "/setblocksperpearl" to see the BlockPerPearl argument
 - non-admins can now use "/setdebuglevel" to see the DegubLevel argument
 - warppoint and teleporter names are now case insensitive when warping
-- when a player places a teleporter, their yaw is saved to the teleporter and applied when teleporting.
+- when a player places a teleporter, their yaw is saved to the teleporter and applied when teleporting
-- only left clicks on teleporters open the "Pick up teleporter?" inventory
+- only left clicks on teleporters open the "Pick up teleporter?" inventory now
+- the "Main" class (extending the "JavaPlugin" class) is now called "Teleios"
+- WIP: the "Teleios" class is not static anymore
+- WIP: the DebugLevel values and effect have been changed from <br/>
+  0 = plugin start/end messages will be written to the terminal, <br/>
+  1 = plugin start/end + error messages will be written to the terminal, <br/>
+  2 = plugin start/end + error + method success + method skipped messages will be written to the terminal, <br/>
+  3 = plugin start/end + error + method success + method skipped messages will be written to the terminal and the in-game chat <br/>
+  to <br/>
+  0 =

 - general optimisation